Soumyazach/cfMEDIP_ed/README.md

 Created by Sylvan Baca and Soumya Zacharia, with code adapted from Keegan Korthauer

-This pipeline is run in a conda environment specified in the file: misc/medips.env.yml

 Update metasheet.csv and config.yaml with sample info as needed

 To submit to cluster with slurm workload manager, use sbatch submit.sh